(Effective February 2022)

 2.4 To do all such other lawful things as are incidental to or conducive to the attainment of the above objectives or any of them.

-under the terms of which the members are allowed to direct the investments, may become a Member subject to Clauses 3.6 and 3.7 below.
+under the terms of which the pension scheme members can direct the investments, may become a Full Member subject to Clauses 3.6 and 3.7 below.

 3.2 Any company, corporation, institution, partnership, individual or other body falling within the definition in Clause 3.1 shall only be eligible for single membership of the Association.

-3.4 At a duly convened Annual General Meeting the Nominated Representatives may elect as an Honorary Life Member any Member or Associate Member, including any individual who has provided outstanding service to the Association.
+3.4 At a duly convened Annual General Meeting the Nominated Representatives may elect as an Honorary Life Member any Member, including any individual who has provided outstanding service to the Association.

 3.6 The Committee may refuse membership in any circumstances that appear to warrant such action.
 The Committee shall not be required to give any persons or organisation refused admission any reason for such refusal except that by a two thirds majority vote of the membership present and voting the Association may overrule the Committee on a decision concerning any particular Member or prospective Member.